 Depending on the lease or the OMC’s articles of association, house rules may be changed by the Directors or by a vote at the company’s AGM.
 You should make any complaints about house rules in writing to the OMC and ask for it to be raised at the AGM.

 If you are a landlord, you should make sure that your tenants are familiar with the house rules by including them in the tenancy agreement.
 It is important both you and your tenants know what the house rules are, who is responsible for enforcing them and what steps to take if disputes arise.

-If you are a tenant and you have a complaint about the house rules, you should complain, in writing, to your landlord and ask them to send on your complaint to the OMC.
+If you are a tenant and you have a complaint about the house rules, you should complain in writing to your landlord and ask them to send on your complaint to the OMC.
 Your landlord should also send on any reply from the OMC to you.
-The OMC should not ignore your complaint. .
-However, if you live in a development and you have a complaint about a resident breaking the house rules, contact the OMC.
+The OMC should not ignore your complaint.
+But if you are a tenant and you have a complaint about a resident breaking the house rules, you should contact the OMC directly.

 In cases of dispute, tenants or landlords may need to seek legal assistance.
 But good communication and co-operation between tenants, landlords and the OMC should ensure that house rule disputes are resolved without taking legal action.